4/28/2020

 speaker

-I'll just add, even though we're very happy with what we're seeing today, these are uncertain times and nobody really knows what the ultimate impact of all this is going to be.
-And being in a very liquid, deleveraged, de-risk position, I think will afford a lot of opportunity for, in the event that there is a distressed situation out there down the road.
-So we're looking at liquidity, deleverage has a very strong competitive advantage for us today.
+And I'll just add, you know, even though we're very happy with what we're seeing today, these are uncertain times and nobody really knows what the ultimate impact of all this is going to be.
+And being in a very liquid, deleveraged, de-risked position, I think will afford a lot of opportunity for, in the event, you know, there is distressed situation out there down the road.
+So we're looking at liquidity.
+The leverage has a very strong competitive advantage for us today.

 speaker